Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _With the gate swapped to MT~1~, this circuit does not function._

 However, if this circuit is built, it will be found that it does not work!
 The load will receive no power, the TRIAC refusing to fire at all, no matter how low or high a resistance value the control resistor is set to.
 The key to successfully triggering a TRIAC is to make sure the gate receives its triggering current from the _main terminal 2_ side of the circuit (the main terminal on the opposite side of the TRIAC symbol from the gate terminal).
-Identification of the MT~1~ and MT~2~ terminals must be done via the TRIAC\'s part number with reference to a data sheet or book.
+Identification of the MT~1~ and MT~2~ terminals must be done via the TRIAC's part number with reference to a data sheet or book.

 - **REVIEW:**
 - A _TRIAC_ acts much like two SCRs connected back-to-back for bidirectional (AC) operation.